laidbackware/ducc/README.md

 - An internet connection
 - (optional) direnv

-The following CLI tools are needed to operate Concourse/Credhub/Minio and can be installed by the script detail in the setup process:
+The following CLI tools are needed to operate Concourse/Credhub/Minio and can be installed by the script detailed in the setup process:
 - Fly CLI - https://github.com/concourse/concourse/releases
 - Credhub CLI - https://github.com/cloudfoundry-incubator/credhub-cli/releases
 - Minio Client - https://min.io/download#/linux